 4. Feedback and Building A Community

-Including team-based tasks and challenges in your gamification program improves collaboration across the organisation.
+Including team-based tasks and challenges in your gamification program improves collaboration across the organization.
 Gamification allows employees to compete against each other and creates a chance to bond while learning important aspects of their jobs.
 It helps people feel like a part of the team.

 It’s important to allow team members to congratulate each other, and give and receive feedback on the fly.
 Gaining feedback from co-workers can carry more weight than when coming from a manager.
 It can also increase motivation and help build a community of sellers motivating and improving each other’s learning behaviors.

 In conclusion, gamification is the ultimate tool at your disposal.
-It helps instil positive learning behaviours and improves sales training.
+It helps instill positive learning behaviors and improves sales training.
 In fact, it can bring rewarding benefits, especially when applied the right way.

 To learn how to make training more engaging and fun, subscribe to our blog, and don’t miss out on our latest content.